CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ![MuMMI Components](Images/mummi_component_scheme.png)

 **Figure 2:** MuMMI component scheme.
 MuMMI couples the macro scale (DDFT and MD) model with the micro scale (CG model) using a ML-based dynamic-importance sampling framework.
 MuMMI uses ML to analyze data from the macro scale simulation, and simulates interesting subregions at the micro scale.
 MuMMI analyzes CG simulations in situ and uses them to improve the macro model via on-the-fly feedback.
 The central workflow uses Flux as the resource manager, as abstracted using Mastero, and coordinates with each of the software components using in-memory and on-disk communication.
-The core, specially-developed components of the MuMMI framework are the workflow, ML, Maestro, CG analysis, and (TBD).
+The core, specially-developed components of the MuMMI framework are the workflow, ML, Maestro, CG analysis, and part of CG setup.
 Other components in the diagram represent external software extended for MuMMI.

 ## Requirements for MuMMI